-Rangers need identity, not title talk - Beale
+Rangers need identity before title talk - Beale

 "Get the energy on the pitch, the right players on the pitch, and start moving forward and winning football games.

 "This Christmas period will have a big part in whether we can do that or not.
-The most important thing now is to win the next game.
-Which is always the job here as the manager at Rangers.
+The most important thing now is to win the next game - which is always the job here as the manager at Rangers.

 "The goalposts will move, if we keep winning games then obviously something will happen.
-Last year not too late after this I believe there was a seven-point gap in our favour.
+Last year, not too late after this, I believe there was a seven-point gap in our favour.

 "So it can be turned around but the most important thing right now is not to talk too big, but to win the next game."